 Pub/Sub systems are a natural fit for implementing an EDA.
 They provide the necessary infrastructure for event producers to publish messages that are then consumed by interested subscribers.
 This model supports the dynamic and decoupled nature of EDA, allowing for flexible, scalable, and resilient system designs.
 Learn more about Pub/Sub.

-Encore provides a fully type-safe implementation of Pub/Sub via an Open Source Backend SDK, available for Go and TypeScript.
+Encore provides a fully type-safe implementation of Pub/Sub via an Open Source Backend Framework, available for Go and TypeScript.
 It lets you define the common distributed systems resources like services, databases, cron jobs, and Pub/Sub, as type-safe objects in your application code.

 This approach completely removes the need for mocks and emulators, and allows you to work offline and run you application locally.
 You also get the added benefit of avoiding having a separate infrastructure configuration like Terraform, since the application code becomes the source of truth for your application's infrastructure requirements.